Theogoun/Thesis/docs/Setting the Rig.md

 - **Right Chain part:** This part didn't need any kind of editing as it will always stay in the (0,0,0) position right in the middle with the A point.

-As seen in the [[Making the Model]] section the pedals are made of 4 parts as well.
+As seen in the [Making the Model](Making%20the%20Model.md) section, the pedals are made of 4 parts as well.
 Each pedal needs these 4 parts to make it so the pedals don't spin in ways that weren't possible while riding a bike.
-For simplicity as shown in the picture in the section mentioned, the start of the pedal will be where it meets the bike and going down will be the end of the pedal.
+For simplicity, as shown in the picture in the section mentioned, the start of the pedal will be where it meets the bike and going down will be the end of the pedal.

 - **Bottom Bracket:** This is a component that isn't easily visible but both arms of the pedals have the **Copy Rotation** targeted to this one object to make sure they are synchronized, of course with the corrections to make it so they are facing opposite directions at all points.